 The Sir Charles Bright Scholarships are awarded to students with a disability undertaking post secondary education, whether at University, TAFE or other recognised educational institutions.
 The Scholarships of $1,500 are presented annually.
 Closing date for applications is usually 24 December.

-Applicants must be Australian citizens undertaking study as a Commonwealth supported student and must remain enrolled on a part-time or full-time basis in the approved program for which the scholarship was approved.
+- Australian citizens undertaking study as a Commonwealth supported student and must remain enrolled on a part-time or full-time basis in the approved program for which the scholarship was approved.

-Applicants must be registered with the University of Adelaide Disability Support.
+- registered with the University of Adelaide Disability Support.